 6. Snowy Irish Landscapes are Even More Beautiful

 It doesn’t always snow in Ireland, but when it does, it’s magical.
 It often rains more than it snows in Ireland in winter, but you can expect 15 to 30 days of snow in certain regions.
-This snow mainly falls in January and February, so white Christmases are rare – but not impossible.
+This snow mainly falls in Ireland in January and February, so white Christmases are rare – but not impossible.

 The great thing about snowfall in Ireland is that it’s seldom disastrous.
 You won’t have to worry about snowstorms or dangerously icy roads too often if you’re driving around Ireland.
 A blanket of white coming through in the night won’t leave you stranded or stuck inside.
 But it will give everything a winter wonderland glow.

 If you’re actively seeking out the snow in Ireland, head out on a road trip around Ireland to make your way to Clones in County Monaghan or the Wicklow Mountains in County Wicklow.
-And if you’ve seen enough snow in your life, you’re least likely to see it in Valentia Island in County Kerry.
+And if you’ve seen enough snow in your life, you’re least likely to see it on Valentia Island in County Kerry.

 7. You Might Find a Spot to Watch the Northern Lights in Ireland